Thehi198/Thehi198/README.md

 - 👋 Hi, I’m @Thehi198
-- 👀 I’m interested in ML and data science
+- 👀 I’m interested in all kinds of things
-- 🌱 I’m currently learning Python, Matlab and SQL
+- 🌱 I’m currently learning Python, Javascript for UI, Go, MongoDB, SQL, and Rust
-- 💞️ I’m looking to collaborate on anything related to ML and Data Science
-- 📫 Reach me @thehi198#8456 on discord/ u/thehi198 on reddit or @thehi198 on twitter
+- 📫 Reach me @thehi198#8456

 <!---
 Thehi198/Thehi198 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.